 Why you should you calculate CLV

 First of all, one of the key reasons to measure CLV is customer retention.
-The numbers speak for themselves – as Marketing Metrics reveals,
+The numbers speak for themselves – as Marketing Metrics reveals, 5%–20% the probability of selling to a new prospective customer whereas 60%–70% the probability of selling to an existing customer.

 It means that selling more to repeat customers will bring significantly more profits.
 That also underlines the importance of promoting customer loyalty.